JohanKJSchreurs/demo-for-engie/docs/local-installation.md

-# How to create a local development environment (i.e. without Docker)
+# How to create a virtualenv development environment (i.e. without Docker)

 These are setup instructions for when you want to work on the application outside of a Docker container, directly on your system.